dessentialist/growth_model/index.md

 - Simulation logs and monitoring
 - Log filtering and export functionality

-**Legacy Functions**: Temporarily moved to sidebar for integration into new structure in future phases.
+**Legacy Functions**: Successfully integrated into the new 8-tab structure.
+All functionality now available through the modern tab-based interface.